boboTheDev/boboTheDev/README.md

 <h1 align="center">Hi 👋, I'm boboTheDev</h1>
 <br/>
 <h3 align="center">A full-stack developer and an AWS DevOps.
-I am a final year, Electrical and Electronic Engineering Major student at Liverpool John Moores University.</h3>
+I am a master's degree student, Electrical Engineering Major student at Chulalongkorn University.</h3>
 <br/>

 - 🔭 I’m currently working on **a project report on Deep Learning A.I and full-scale AWS infrastructure for Plant Health Detection.**